zond/formal-conjectures/README.md

 Within a Lean file, you can use the `#AMS` command to list all the possible values.

-To determine the subject associated to tag `AMS foo` in VS Code, you can hover over `foo`.
+To determine the subject associated to the tag `AMS foo` in VS Code, you can hover over `foo`.

 The attribute allows multiple parameters, e.g. `@[AMS foo bar]` is valid.